 So easy to make!
 This tasty Gluten Free Edible Cookie Dough Recipe is so yummy to eat on its own, mix in ice cream, and more!

-My daughters and I can wonder up the dairy section at the grocery store and end up with Organic Cinnamon Rolls, Cookie Dough, and more.
+My daughters and I can wander up the dairy section at the grocery store and end up with Organic Cinnamon Rolls, Cookie Dough, and more in our cart.
 Shopping when you are hungry is a terrible thing.
-Those little tubs of edible cookie dough are good, but they aren’t worth $5.
-That is why we make our own Gluten Free Edible Cookie Dough and we can mix in whatever we want.
-It is just as good and it is a win win.
+Those little tubs of edible cookie dough are oh so good and tempting.
+The thing is they aren't worth $5.
+That is why we love to make our own Gluten Free Edible Cookie Dough.
+We can mix in whatever we want and it is just as good!
+Win-win!

 Gluten Free Edible Cookie Dough